joshuafairchild1/router-demo/README.md

 ## TODO

-- Provide route info to all top-level components
+- ❌ Provide route info to all top-level components
+  - How important is this really?
+React router doesn't appear to provide an OOTB way to do it, so I'm hesitant to keep investigating.
+Not convinced that it's really a problem for us to call `useLocation`/`useSearchParams`/etc. in the top-level components that need it.
-- Remove DefaultApplicationScreen, all top-level components use DefaultLayout directly
+- ✅ Remove DefaultApplicationScreen, all top-level components use DefaultLayout directly
-- Query params are made available to components in a type-safe manner
+- ❌ Find a nice API for constructing links that preserve query params

 ## Notes
 - White it would be nice to have all panels follow the convention of `?panel=somePanelName`,